Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 * supporting implementation across tools and languages
 * preserving the link between formal standards and production systems

-This standards layer is one of the clearest reasons to treat the infrastructure as durable scholarly and technical work.
+This standards layer is one of the clearest reasons to treat the work as long-term scholarly and technical infrastructure.

-## Stewardship Continuity
+## Continuity and Responsibility

-Current stewardship follows a recognizable lineage:
+Current responsibility follows a recognizable lineage:

 * Valerie Sutton as originator of Sutton SignWriting and foundational system design
 * Steve Slevinski as technical steward, encoding architect, and infrastructure maintainer
-* a designated next-generation technical continuity path for future stewardship
+* a designated next-generation technical path for future continuity

 This continuity includes: